sarnold/arduino-overlay/README.md

-Symlinking the local toolchain into /usr/share/${PN}/hardware/tools/avr/bin/ is retarded, because:
+Symlinking the local toolchain into /usr/share/${PN}/hardware/tools/avr/bin/ is not necessary, because:

 	* The location of the toolchain is defined in platform* which gets patched and installed with arduino-builder
 	* If you are using arduino, you are using arduino-builder and you already have the correct location in platform*
 	* If you are not using arduino-builder, you are using some other way (Makefile) to get to the toolchain, and don't care about what's in platform*
+	* And the latest binutils and crossdev will set or reset the link as needed*

 Before asking for help, make sure you read https://bugs.gentoo.org/348991